mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 This change involves one line of code, but under the hood, several components enable this to work:

 1. When the browser initiates a new request, the Turbo framework includes the `text/vnd.turbo-stream.html` in the request's `Accept` headers.
-This informs the server that it expects a Turbo Stream template instead of a full page update.
+This informs the server that it expects a Turbo Stream template instead of a full-page update.

 ![image](../images/ratebeer-w8-turbo-streams-header.png)